runemalm/OpenDDD.NET/README.md

 ## Get in Touch

 If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us.
-You can find more information and ways to contact us on our [Website](https://www.openddd.net).

 Let's build better software together with OpenDDD.NET!